Part 3: HPD’s Review Process of Proposed Nominations

-After our in-house review, we notify the property owner(s) and/or sponsors of the result in writing.
+After our review is complete, we notify the property owner(s) and/or sponsors of the result in writing.
 The four possible outcomes of our state-level review are:

 - The property is fully documented to National Register and HPD standards and the property appears to be eligible for listing in the National Register.
 The proposed nomination moves to the next step in the process.

 - The property is not fully documented but appears to be eligible for listing.
-This is very common and a majority of proposed nominations need additional research and documentation so be prepared to follow up.
-We will send a letter requesting additional information and provide guidance on what is needed, why it is needed, and where to find the information.
+This is very common and a majority of proposed nominations require additional research and documentation, so be prepared to follow up.
+We will send a letter requesting additional information and provide guidance on what is needed, why it is needed, and suggestions for finding the information.
 It is the responsibility of the property owner/sponsor to provide additional information.
 The proposed nomination is put "on hold" in our office until we receive the requested information.
-There is no deadline or expiration date and proposed nominations are kept in our office indefinitely until we receive the additional information.
+There is no deadline or expiration date and proposed nominations are retained in our files permanently.

 - We cannot determine whether a property appears to be eligible for listing based on the information submitted.
-In this case, we will request a site visit to the property or additional information.
+In this case, we will request additional information.

 Throughout the National Register nomination process, we encourage you to contact our National Register staff by email or phone if you have any questions.
 We can also suggest sources of information and provide further examples of similar National Register nominations that may be useful to you.